sihai571332/SR/debug/vehicle/README.md

 # Usage
-1. A change needs to be made to the file subscribe/sub.py and that is changing the brocker_url in that file.

-e.g., In the file subscribe/sub.py

-	brocker_url = '192.168.44.22'
+1. Put the broker IP address and port inside the file bip/ip.txt.

+e.g., 192.168.22.22:1111

-where 192.168.44.22 is the brocker url you are going to use.
+where 192.168.22.22 is the brocker url and 1111 is the port.
 Please make sure the brocker urls are the same in both vehicle and edge computers.

-2. if you made any change, run the 'build.sh' script first, otherwise skip to step 3.
+2. if you made any change to python programs except the main.py, run the 'build.sh' script first, otherwise skip to step 3.

 $ bash build.sh